specklesystems/speckle-docs-OLD/user/quickstart.md

 Before you can use Speckle, you'll need to download the Speckle Manager.
 Manager is a desktop application that allows you to add Speckle accounts to your computer and use them with the Desktop Connectors.
 It is also where you can manage and install the Desktop Connectors.

-It is available for both Windows and MacOS and you can find the latest version [LINK HERE]().
+It is available for both Windows and MacOS and you can find the latest version [here](https://speckle-releases.ams3.digitaloceanspaces.com/manager/SpeckleManager%20Setup.exe).

 ![speckle manager home page](../.vuepress/public/assets/manager.png)